ARSHRM - Arkansas SHRM State Council

 Judging

 Each judge will review and rate the applicant on a scale from 1 to 10 with “1” being the lowest marks for that criterion, and “10” being the highest.
 The winner of the ARSHRM State Council Russell Gunter Legislative Advocacy Award will be the applicant with the highest cumulative point total.
 If nominees do not meet the criteria as outlined or if no nominations are received, no award will be presented.
-Only one award will be given each year.
+Generally, only one award will be given each year.

 How to Apply: